 TURN OFF THE STOVE.
 Drain the grease from the meat and add the meat to the pot – the slotted spoon is handy for this, but the wooden spoon will serve in a pinch.
 Now, add enough liquid from the banana peppers to make the pot easy to stir and mix thoroughly – this is where the wooden spoon earns its keep.
 Consider adding all of the pepper juice to the mix – I do.
 If you cheated and used a smaller pot, don’t try to impress yourself with how much of the juice you can make a smaller pot hold, the mess will not impress your guests.

 Set your creation on low heat (this is where the crock pot really shines) and let it cook a while – a few hours to overnight is good.
 If you got the crock pot, you are golden!
 Go set the table and get ready for your guest(s)!

 If you have a pot you have to put on the stove to heat, use enough heat that it actually cooks but not so much it boils or burns and be sure to check it often to see it doesn’t stick to the bottom – here again the wooden spoon earns its place in your kitchen.

 TIP: Here is where thick chili is a bust, the thicker the chili the worse the heat transfer.
 Stuff on the bottom is burning while the stuff on top is cold – especially if you are slow-cooking by stove-top.
 If you experience this problem, do three things next time; save the pepper juice, throw out the flour, and use a crock pot!

 Chili shouldn’t be soup, but it should be wet.
 Add water if you need to.

 NOTE: I told my not-yet bride that I knew several recipes and had cooked for friends before.
 This was true.
-The first culinary feat I mentioned is this was the first time I did it with anything riding on it.
+The first culinary feat I mentioned is this chili, it was the first time I did it with anything riding on it.
 I told her I was good and now I had to live up to that!